bitwit/bitwit.ca/src/render/blog/2018-06-19-serverless-or-not.html.md

 ### Running remotely

 The local and remote experiences were mostly identical.
 I needed to input some environment variables from their management console instead of in my XCode scheme but that was about it.
-Testing the functions, the first response after idle time was usually a little bit cold, taking between 500ms-1000ms but things were more responsive between 50ms-100ms thereafter.
-This was just a measurement of the execution time too, not total HTTP response time.
+Testing the functions, the first response after idle time was usually a little bit cold, taking between 500ms-1000ms but things were more responsive between 50ms-70ms thereafter.
+This was just a measurement of the execution time, I believe, not total HTTP response time.
 Cloud functions may not be ideal for things that should be super fast and are prone to testing a user's patience.
 With CDN caching in place I figured my function's average response times wouldn't be too slow though.

 ### Going Live